I got a phone call yesterday, “Greg, our metal roof is old and leaking, and we’re thinking of ways to repair it. Cost is our #1 concern”

 Option 2 – Remove and replace the entire metal roof

-The cost of labor and materials to install a metal roof will cost between $8 and $15 per square foot.
+The cost of labor and materials to install a metal roof will cost at least $15 per square foot.

 Starting fresh with a new roof is nice, but if cost is important, there are better options.